nirvik/pygame-bomberman-streaming/README.md

 Each player is identified by his UUID.
 The users join the game and later  broadcast their uuid and player number so that they get authenticated.

+The users have to Subscribe to channel in the Multicast Players Multicast their uuid along with the channel they want to subscribe so suck my dic

 Advantages:
 	Since its purely peer to peer there is no need to connect to the server.
 	Multicasting is a new way of broadcasting,therefore a simple module to support small games (say bomberman,snakes).